gifford-lab/DeepAccess/README.md

 `python train_ensemble.py data/train.fa data/train_act.txt example/`

 ## Testing
-Testing takes in a fasta file, a folder where the model is stored, and the name of the outfile for model predictions.
+Testing takes in a fasta file, a folder where the trained model is stored, and the name of the outfile for model predictions.

 Example:
-`python test_ensemble.py data/test.fa example/model_predictions.txt`
+`python test_ensemble.py data/test.fa example example/model_predictions.txt`

 ## Extraction
 Sequence saliency takes in a fasta file, a comparisons file for discriminative class comparisons, the prefix to store the importance for each individual model, a folder where the model is stored, and file prefix to store the model importance